@jsh/http

 all()

-The all() function is a method of the HTTP server listener that adds a route to handle all HTTP methods, including GET, POST, PUT, DELETE, and others.
+The all() function is a method of the HTTP server that adds a route to handle all HTTP methods, including GET, POST, PUT, DELETE, and others.
 It allows you to define a single handler for multiple request types.

 Key Features: